About Development Without Limits

 Shannon Lake

-Senior Consultant, product & Service Design
+Senior Consultant, product & service design

 Shannon specializes in partnerships and collaborations to create enriching learning opportunities that address the needs of youth and adult learners.
 For over 20 years, she has worked in schools, libraries, and nonprofits designing curricula and programs that connect people to opportunities that reflect their passions.
 She also coaches and leads workshops to help others do the same.
 Shannon is a lifelong learner who has a passion for travel.
 Her global travels aid her in bringing a unique perspective to projects where she innately embeds equity and inclusion.